Lee County License Hearing Guide

 Possible Outcomes

-- Suspension Upheld: If the hearing officer determines that the DPS has met its burden of proof, your license will be suspended.
+• Suspension Upheld: If the judge finds that the DPS has met its burden of proof, your license suspension will be upheld.

-- Suspension Overturned: If the hearing officer determines that the DPS has not met its burden of proof, your license will not be suspended.
+• Suspension Overturned: If the judge finds that the DPS has not met its burden of proof, your license suspension will be overturned, and your driving privileges will be reinstated.

 Hardship/Restricted License in Texas

-- Costs and Application Process: The application process for an occupational license involves filing a petition with the court and obtaining a court order.
-There are associated court costs and attorney fees, if you choose to hire an attorney.
+• Costs and Application Process: The application process for an occupational license involves filing a petition with the court and providing documentation to support your need to drive.
+There are also court costs and application fees associated with obtaining an occupational license.

-- IID Requirement: In some cases, the court may require you to install an ignition interlock device (IID) in your vehicle as a condition of obtaining an occupational license.
+• IID Requirement: Depending on the circumstances of your DUI arrest, you may be required to install an Ignition Interlock Device (IID) in your vehicle as a condition of obtaining an occupational license.

 Getting Your License Back